tomruarol/airline_study/README.md

-# eDreams test for the Data Scientist Role
+# eDreams test for Data Scientist Role

 Repository of the test for the Data Scientist position in eDreams.